High Society (musical)

-High Society is a musical comedy with a book by Arthur Kopit and music and lyrics by Cole Porter.
-Some updated or new lyrics were provided by Susan Birkenhead.
-The musical is based on Philip Barry's 1939 stage comedy The Philadelphia Story and the subsequent 1956 musical film adaptation, High Society, which features Porter's songs.
-The musical includes most of the music featured in the movie, along with several songs selected from other Porter musicals.
-It premiered on Broadway in 1998 and has since been revived.
-Another musical adaptation of the story had opened in London in 1987 with a different book by Richard Eyre.
+High Society is a musical comedy with a book by Arthur Kopit, music and lyrics by Cole Porter, and additional lyrics by Susan Birkenhead.
+The stage version adapts Porter's score for the 1956 film of the same name, which was based on the stage comedy The Philadelphia Story.
+The musical features much of the film's score, augmented by several songs selected from Porter's catalogue.
+The plot follows a pretentious Oyster Bay socialite who is planning to wed an equally pretentious executive, when her ex-husband arrives to disrupt the proceedings.

-The plot centers on a pretentious Oyster Bay socialite who is planning to wed an equally pretentious executive, when her ex-husband arrives to disrupt the proceedings.
+The musical premiered in San Francisco in late 1997, transferred to Broadway in early 1998, receiving mixed to unfavorable reviews, and closed after five months.
+Since then, it has been staged in the West End and elsewhere.

 Plot

 Act I

-Glamorous but pretentious Oyster Bay, Long Island socialite Tracy Samantha Lord is planning a lavish June 1938 wedding to an equally pretentious executive, George Kittredge.
+Glamorous but pretentious Long Island socialite Tracy Samantha Lord is planning a lavish June 1938 wedding to an equally pretentious executive, George Kittredge.
 Guests include her mother, grumpy little sister Dinah, and absent-minded Uncle Willy, who lives in a house near the Lord estate.
 Willy is hosting a party for the wedding guests that evening, the night before the wedding.
 Tracy's unwelcome ex-husband and neighbor, C.K.
 Dexter Haven, sails up to the estate in his yacht.
 Dexter informs Tracy and her family that tabloid reporters Mike Connor and Liz Imbrie will be covering the wedding for Spy while pretending to be guests.
 Dexter invited them to stop Spy from publishing an exposé of Tracy's father Seth, who is estranged from Tracy's mother because he is having an affair with a dancer, Tina Mara.
 Dexter tries to convince the suspicious Dinah of his good intentions.

 When Mike and Liz arrive, Tracy and Dinah do not let on that they know of the reporters' charade.
 Tracy pretends that Uncle Willie is her father, but when her father arrives, she pretends that he is Uncle Willie.
 Dexter confronts Tracy about their relationship, leaving her confused; suddenly George seems so pompous.
 She also is finding Mike to be sweet and remembers some good times with Dexter on his yacht.
 She starts drinking champagne before the party at Uncle Willie's even begins.